netorwtik/netorwtik/README.md

 ### Hi, I'm Ivan 👋
 I am a beginner frontend developer, proficient in basic HTML, CSS, and JS.
-Currently, I am in the process of learning React.
-I have created several small single-page websites manually (using HTML, CSS, JS), and I also have a project written in React.
+Currently, I am in the process of learning Vue.
+I have created several small single-page websites manually (using HTML, CSS, JS), and I also have a project written in Vue.